eodolphi/toggl/README.rst

 Configuration
 -------------

-Create a `.toggle` file in your home directory with the following content:
+Create a `.toggl` file in your home directory with the following content:

     [API]